Kobalt 10″ Sliding Compound Miter Saw Review

 Lowes produces its own line of tools called Kobalt.
 Kobalt brand features everything from tool storage and impact wrenches to ratchets and compressors.
 They were kind enough to let us try our hand with their 10″ sliding compound miter saw.
-Read on to learn about all the great features.
+Read on to learn about the features of this saw and how it stacks up.

 Kobalt Miter Saw Review